 Waking up early could be dreadful for many people.
 However, many of the most successful high performers in business, sports, and art have attributed waking up early in the morning as one of the key contributors to their success.

-People like Tim Cook, Oprah Winfrey, and Michelle Obama have been known to rise at the crack of dawn.[*]
+People like Tim Cook, Oprah Winfrey, and Michelle Obama have been known to rise at the crack of dawn.

+I’ve been an early riser for years.
 Waking up early allows me to get extra work done before the day even starts in a quiet space with a clear mind.
-Even during weekends, waking up early means I have more time for my morning routines like meditation, working out, and reading.
+Even during weekends, waking up early means I have more time for my morning routines, like meditation, working out, and reading.

-Not all early risers are successful, I get it.
-You don’t need to wake up early to accomplish great success, there are natural owls who achieve great success in life too.
+I get it.
+Not all early risers are successful, and waking up late isn’t a failure.
+You don’t need to wake up early to accomplish great success.
+And there are natural night owls who perform at their best late at night.
 However, it’s undeniable that waking up early has many benefits.

 If you have no plan to wake up early, ignore and skip this article.
-But if you’re someone who has been thinking about rising earlier but not sure how, this article is for you.
+But if you’re someone who has been thinking about rising early, this article is for you.
 Here, I’m going to lay out the step-by-step action you can take to start waking up early.

 Telling yourself to wake up early without a specific time is too vague.
-And if waking up is already challenging for you, the vague statement like that will likely not work.
+If waking up is already challenging for you, a vague statement like that is destined to fail.